ericbulloch/kwmd/concepts/website_hacking.md

 - Have an allowlist of file types (.jpg, .png, .pdf, etc...)
 - Validate on the server side with MIME type checks.
 - Verify file headers.
 A list can be found [here](https://en.wikipedia.org/wiki/List_of_file_signatures)
+- Rename uploaded file names (i.e. evilscript.jpg → 2a943bff-9034-40cb-9abc-3a95b20a82df.jpg).
+An attacker now has to get the file name in order to call it.
+- Store files in a directory outside the webroot.
+This way the web server cannot directly access them and run the malicious script.